zhongfu/tp/docs/UserGuide.md

 Marks a job as done if it was not already marked as done, or marks a job as undone otherwise.

 Marking a job as done indicates that a job has been completed and is pending payment.
-Un-marking a job causes the pending payment amounts to be subtracted from assigned employees.
+Unmarking a job causes the pending payment amounts to be subtracted from assigned employees.

 Jobs are initially **not** marked as done when first created, and have to have at least one person [assigned](#assign-assign-a-job-to-an-employee) to it before it can be marked.